List of marine aquarium fish species: Damselfish

-All Damselfish can be considered reef-safe, sometimes excluding larger, more aggressive Dascyllus varieties.
-Some Damselfish will host in anemones like clownfish.
-Most Damselfish are aggressive and difficult to catch once you put them in an aquarium.
+All damselfish can be considered reef-safe, sometimes excluding larger, more aggressive Dascyllus varieties.
+Some damselfish will host in sea anemones like clownfish.
+Most damselfish are aggressive and difficult to catch once you put them in an aquarium.

 Damselfish change gender as they grow larger and older.
 Small damselfish are ungendered.
 Eventually, they become males if no males prevent them from doing so.
 One or sometimes two males live with a female and guard over the eggs.
 Females are the largest fish and dominant over the males and juveniles.
 They will not allow other females into an area they have claimed as their territory without a fight.
 They may not allow new males or juveniles, either.
 Aggression increases with each change.